Quelklef/lilt/docs/legislators.rst

 Choices will only fail if the given text matches none of the contained rules.

 Ambiguous choices are allowed.
-For instance, :code:`"abc" | "abc"` is ambiguous -- does the text match the first rule, or the second?
+For instance, :code:`"abc" | "abc"` is ambiguous -- does the text "abc" match the first rule, or the second?
 To solve this, the choice defers to the first matching rule.

 Optional